probmods/webppl-editor/README.md

 </html>
 ```

-The library installs a single object, `wpEditor`, into the global namespace. `wpEditor` contains these methods:
+The library provides these functions in the global namespace:

-- `setup`: a function for turning a DOM element into an editor
+- `wpEditor.setup()`: converts a DOM element into an editor
-- `makeResultContainer`: a function used to insert custom objects into the results part of the editor
+- `wpEditor.makeResultContainer()`: used to insert custom output into the results section of the editor
-- `put([key,] object)`: used for working across multiple code boxes.
+- `wpEditor.put([key,] object)`: supports working across multiple code boxes.
 Stores an object (using an optional key) for use in other code boxes.
 If no key is specified, you'll get an automatically generated one.
-- `get([key])`: retrieves the object with key `key`.
+- `wpEditor.get([key])`: retrieves the object with key `key`.
 When called with no key, returns the entire store.
-- `MCMCProgress()`: displays a progress bar during MCMC inference (work in progress).
+- `wpEditor.MCMCProgress()`: displays a progress bar during MCMC inference (work in progress).
+- `print` prints an object the results section (works both in WebPPL and vanilla Javascript).

-The library also provides a function `resumeTrampoline` for external library functions that need to do asynchronous work.
+- `resumeTrampoline`: resumes trampolining WebPPL code; used for external library functions that need to do asynchronous work.

 Development: